fiskaltrust/rollout-doc/buy-resell/products/3rd-party/FinanzOnline Management.md

 :::info summary

-After reading this, you will understand the benefits for PosOperators of connecting their fiskaltrust.Account to _FinanzOnline_ and how PosDealers can set up the integration.
+After reading this, you will understand the benefits for PosOperators of connecting their fiskaltrust.Account to _FinanzOnline_.
+Every change in queues or SCUs in PosOperators is forwarded and `FinanzOnline Management` shows you the overview.
+A reconciliation with FinanzOnline is only necessary if changes to queues or SCUs have been made manually there by you or the PosOperator.

 :::